 Changing lives, one game at a time.

-Children in Uganda's Slums face real challenges.
+Children in Uganda’s slums face real barriers to Education and health:

-Yet one thing brings them together: football.
+Yet one thing brings them together: football

 Our Approach